 Safety reports should also include information pertaining to coronavirus and COVID-19.
-As of 4 May 2020, new codes have been established in the MedDRA terminology that may be used for SAE reporting - new codes (The list of codes is given below the article in separate annexes).
+As of 4 May 2020, new codes have been established in the MedDRA terminology that may be used for SAE reporting - new codes.
 The coronavirus history should be added for all enrolled trial subjects in ongoing clinical trials and it should also form part of the baseline assessment for newly enrolled trial subjects (patients as well as healthy volunteers).